onfido/onfido-sdk-ui/MIGRATION.md

 }
 ```

-### Example of Document step configuration with preselected documents where Country Selection will still be displayed
+### Example of Document step configurations with preselected documents where Country Selection will still be displayed

 ```json
 {